-- Services available for AD and AD Dependents.
-Services for retirees and retired family member are on a space available basis. - Individual and couples counseling available - Emergency appointments available - Limited psychiatry services via Video Teleconference (VTC)
+- Services are available for Active Duty and Active Duty dependents. - Services for retirees and retired family member are on a space available basis. - Individual and couples counseling is available. - Emergency appointments are available. - Limited psychiatry services are available via video teleconference (VTC).